-In February 2010, well before the uprising began, Human Rights Watch issued a study alleging systematic use by Bahraini security forces of torture.
-Witnesses at a May 13, 2011, hearing of the Tom Lantos Human Rights Commission asserted that torture was being used regularly on those (mostly Shiites) arrested in the unrest.
+In February 2010, well before the uprising began, Human Rights Watch issued a study alleging systematic use by Bahraini security forces of torture.31 Witnesses at a May 13, 2011, hearing of the Tom Lantos Human Rights Commission asserted that torture was being used regularly on those (mostly Shiites) arrested in the unrest.
 The State Department human rights report for 2011 said there were numerous reports of torture and other cruel punishments during the state of emergency (March-June 2011).
 The government cancelled the planned May 2013 visit of the U.N.
 Special Rapporteur on Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment, Juan Mendez-the second cancellation of his visit since the unrest began.
-On June 7, 2013, 20 Senators and Representatives signed a letter to the King urging him to allow a visit by Mendez in order to demonstrate Bahrain's "commitment to help put an end to such abuses."
+On June 7, 2013, 20 Senators and Representatives signed a letter to the King urging him to allow a visit by Mendez in order to demonstrate Bahrain's "commitment to help put an end to such abuses."32

-U.S.-Bahrain Security and Foreign Policy Relations35
+U.S.-Bahrain Security Relations33

 The U.S.-Bahrain security relationship dates to the end of World War II and, since the late 1970s, defense and security issues have been central to U.S.-Bahrain relations.
-In large part to keep powerful neighbors in check, Bahrain has linked its security to the United States, and has placed its facilities at U.S. disposal to address threats from Iraq, Iran, Afghanistan, international terrorism, and piracy in the Gulf and Arabia Sea.
-Bahrain, as much as any GCC state, considers Iran's nuclear program a major potential threat.
-Since the U.S.-led ousting of Saddam Hussein in Iraq, the perceived threat from Iraq has receded because Iraq's military is far smaller and less well-armed than it was during the rule of Saddam Hussein.
+Bahrain has made several of its military facilities available for U.S. military use to address past or current threats from Iraq, Iran, Afghanistan, international terrorists, and piracy in the Gulf and Arabia Sea.
+Bahrain, in large part even more than do the other GCC states, considers Iran and Iran's nuclear program as major potential threats.
+The perceived threat from Iraq has evolved from concerns about the strategic power of Saddam Hussein's regime to internal security threats posed by the Islamic State organization, which has taken over parts of Iraq and of Syria and has recruited some Bahrainis into its ranks.

-In addition to the long-standing U.S. naval headquarters presence in Bahrain, the two countries signed a formal Defense Cooperation Agreement (DCA) in 1991.
-In March 2002, President Bush (Presidential Determination 2002-10) designated Bahrain a "major non-NATO ally (MNNA)," a
+In addition to the long-standing U.S. naval headquarters presence in Bahrain, the United States and Bahrain signed a formal Defense Cooperation Agreement (DCA) in 1991.
+In March 2002, President Bush (Presidential Determination 2002-10) designated Bahrain a "major non-NATO ally (MNNA)," a designation that qualifies Bahrain to purchase certain U.S. arms, receive excess defense articles (EDA), and engage in defense research agreements with the United States that it would not otherwise qualify for.
+There are about 8,300 U.S. military personnel, mostly Navy, deployed in Bahrain implementing various Gulf security-related missions and defense cooperation initiatives.
+This is an increase from about 6,500 U.S. military personnel in Bahrain in 2013.34 In December 2014, the GCC announced it would establish a joint naval force based in Bahrain.